How is demand for speed changing the supply chain?

 These comprehensive supply chain solutions sound great, but how are customers able to invest the time and effort it takes to implement these programs?

 Fortunately, TTI takes the burden off our customers.
 Our professional materials and supply chain teams follow a documented, best-practice process that ensures a program is developed, implemented and monitored.
 In fact, more than 40 percent of our revenue comes from customers who choose a TTI supply chain solution to reduce the TCO associated with transaction-intensive IP&E products.
 Since TTI has invested more than 20 years in the development and continual improvement of our supply chain solutions, implementation is virtually turn-key for our customers.

-Drew Curtis, a 19-year veteran with TTI, has spent more than 25 years in the field of high-tech procurement and supply chain management.
+Drew Curtis, CSCP, CPIM, is a 20-year veteran with TTI, and has spent more than 25 years in the field of high-tech procurement and supply chain management.
 Currently Drew is the Director of Supply Chain and AIM Services for TTI.